Optimizing Return on Cash

 This we all know: inflation is running high.
 And in the Federal Reserve’s attempts to bring inflation down to their 2.0% long term goal, they are raising interest rates, the consequences of which have slowly and finally made their way to consumer level accounts.

 To be clear, keeping your cash in “safe” and “guaranteed” cash accounts like treasury bills and bonds, savings accounts, and CDs is still losing you value when inflation is higher than the interest rate you earn.
-On November 10, annual inflation as measured by the Consumer Price Index (CPI) was reported to be 7.7%.
+Currently, annual inflation as measured by the Consumer Price Index (CPI) was reported to be 7.1%.

 But that doesn’t mean there aren’t smart, good reasons for keeping a portion of your assets in guaranteed, liquid cash accounts.
 The top reason to keep cash is that it just makes sense to have some cash in case of the unexpected, which, let’s face it, happens a lot!